rlmoser99/ruby_rspec_TOP/proposal.md

 ## Summary

 The purpose of the 'RSpec Playground' is to equip students with additional practice before doing TDD with Connect Four.
 In addition, I believe students do not understand several important concepts, such as:
-- The importance of writing small and isolated methods.
+- the importance of writing small and isolated methods
-- The benefits of using a testing pattern, such as 'Arrange Act, and Assert'.
+- the benefits of using a testing pattern such as 'Arrange, Act, and Assert'
-- The importance of class encapsulation
+- the importance of class encapsulation
-- How to correctly use an explicit subject.
+- how to correctly use an explicit subject
-- How to create different test conditions using a new instance with specific instance variable values.
+- how to create different test conditions using a new instance with specific instance variable values
-- How to use stubs, doubles, verifying doubles, etc.
+- how to use stubs, doubles, verifying doubles, etc.
-- How to determine what methods should be tested for good unit test coverage.
+- how to determine what methods should be tested for good unit test coverage

 ## Motivation